shocking truth web hosting

 24. What Is the Safest Hosting Site?

 Safety = transparency + support + backups.
 Providers with ISO 27001 certification, off-site backups, and public status pages top the list.
-Check independent benchmarks in our NameHero deep dive and Kinsta analysis.
+Check benchmarks in our NameHero deep dive and Kinsta analysis.

 25. Action Plan: Choose Honest Hosting in 6 Steps